echavet/MitsubishiCN105ESPHome/README.md

 # Mitsubishi CN105 ESPHome

-> [!WARNING]
-> Due to a change in ESPHome 2025.2.0, some users are reporting build problems related to the loading of the `uptime_seconds_sensor` class.
-If you get a compile error for this reason, manually add an uptime sensor to your YAML configuration as below, clean your build files, and recompile.
-Once the root cause is identified this note will be removed.
->
-> ```yaml
-> sensor:
->   - platform: uptime
->     name: Uptime
-> ```

 This project is a firmware for ESP32 microcontrollers supporting UART communication via the CN105 Mitsubishi connector.
 Its purpose is to enable complete control of a compatible Mitsubishi heat pump through Home Assistant, a web interface, or any MQTT client.

 It uses the ESPHome framework and is compatible with the Arduino framework and ESP-IDF.